SDTakeuchi/golang_utils/readme.md

-This is a utils package for golang 1.18 or higher.
+This is a util package for golang 1.18 or higher.

 created at May 2022.